DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Bank-Statement-Reconciliation/Modern-bank-reconciliation.md

 - **Offset account type** - defaults to ledger for offsetting to an expense or income ledger account.
 Can also select **Bank** for bank transfers.
 - **Offset account number** - drop-down options determined by **Offset company** and **Offset account type**.
 - **Sales tax** - only enabled for Offset account type **Ledger**.
 Drop-down options determined by **Offset company**.

+### Correction amounts

+Ability to manually enter a Correction amount on the Bank transaction where the manual matching Bank statement record amount is different. <br>
+The Correction amount will be posted to the **Main account** associated with the correction line’s Bank transaction type as found on **Cash and bank management > Setup > Bank transaction types**.

+Applies to where the following Finance utilities parameter settings are _Yes_:
+- Ability to enter reconciliation balancing entry
+- Enable modern bank reconciliation extensions

+Applies to the following Document types:
+- Others
+- BankClearing
+- CustPayment
+- VendPayment

 ## Matched transactions